lucaspiresss/customer-relationship-manager/README.md

 # Customer Relationship Manager
-Basic Web Customer Relationship Manager (API and Client sides)
+This Project is a simple web Customer Relationship Manager (API and Client sides).